 What is a household change?

-When you are approved as a public housing tenant, others listed as household members are approved to live in the house with you.
+When you are approved as a public housing renter, others listed as household members are approved to live in the house with you.
 You must tell us if there are any changes, like if someone moves out or moves in.

 If someone moves in or a baby is born, they will be an additional household member.
 This may affect your rent.

 - Regularly stay three or more nights a week

 It is the amount earned by everyone in your household 18 years of age and over.

 Household income may go up or down when a member of your household:

 - Gets a new job

 - Gets more or less money from Centrelink.